AvocadoExperience/Front/README.md

 gulp
 ```

-Your HTML templates (with inheritance), JavaScript, and Less files under `app` will be processed, bower dependencies gathered, and the output will go to the `build` folder.
+Your HTML templates (with inheritance), JavaScript, and Less files under `app` will be processed, bower dependencies gathered, and the output will go to the `dist` folder.
 A BrowserSync server will also be started.

 ## Copyright
 Copyright 2015 [Avocado Experience Ltd.](http://avocadoexperience.co)